Marijuana Possession in New Hampshire

 Whether you call it marijuana, cannabis, pot, ganja, weed, chronic, bud, hydro or reefer, in New Hampshire it’s illegal.

-Although some lawmakers in New Hampshire are trying to decriminalize the use of marijuana, Governor Maggie Hassan has promised to veto any move to do so.
+Although lawmakers in New Hampshire have decriminalize the use of marijuana, possession is still illegal in NH.
 This means, for now, it is illegal to possess pot in the Granite State.

 We work with our clients to find the most effective resolution possible.
 We begin by identifying all factual and legal defenses.
 We examine each and every stop and search to ensure your Constitutional rights were not violated.
 In many situations your case will not have to go to trial, but can be resolved by creating a strategy which includes community service and substance abuse treatment plans.

 If you are charged with Possession of a Controlled Drug in NH, don’t delay.
 Let us help identify the issues in your case to bring your matter to a successful resolution.

 Contact our criminal defense attorneys today.
 At Tenn And Tenn, we will fight for our clients.

 "The team at Tenn And Tenn are hands down the best legal representation I have had the pleasure to work with."Justin B.

 "I could not have been more fortunate to have selected the offices of Tenn & Tenn.
 10/5 stars!"Davin S.

 "Had I not hired John Tenn as my attorney, I don't think I would have gotten nearly as much from my settlement as I did."Darren S.

 A Family Firm